ibexa/documentation-user/docs/creating_content_basic.md

 While editing you can preview what the content will look like using one of the preview buttons in the menu.

 A Content item can have different looks for different [SiteAccesses](creating_content_advanced.md#siteaccess).
-You can select a SiteAccess to preview using a dropdown in the preview screen.
+You can select a SiteAccess to preview by using a dropdown in the preview screen.

 !!! enterprise